Petercov/py-source-sdk-2013/README.md

         spy print(UTIL_PlayerByIndex(1).GetPlayerName())

 ## Examples
-Examples can be found in the Python game directory [examples](mp/game/pysource/python/examples) (WIP)
+Examples can be found in the Python game directory [examples](mp/game/pysource/python/examples).
+These examples cover the [Your First Entity](https://developer.valvesoftware.com/wiki/Your_First_Entity) page from VDC among others.

 ## Commands